Jazz rout Warriors for 8th straight; Curry now 2nd in 3s - WHIZ News

 Golden State trailed from start to finish.

-The Jazz scored baskets on each of their first five possessions to sprint out to a 14-0 lead.
-Conley and Royce O’Neale each drained three 3-pointers early in the first quarter to ignite Utah’s offense.
+“Our first four possessions we got some decent looks and missed them,” Curry said.
+“Then they came down, 3-3-3-3, and the rest is history after that.
+Our identity has to be getting stops — at least making them take difficult shots and trying to get some momentum that then flows into the offensive end.”

-Golden State found some footing on offense behind Curry’s efforts, after missing nine of its first 10 shots.
+Golden State found some footing behind Curry, after missing nine of its first 10 shots.
 Curry scored four baskets and assisted on five others to help the Warriors cut the Jazz lead to 36-28.
 Overall, the Warriors made 12 of their final 15 shots in the quarter.

-Golden State could not build on that momentum during the second period.
-The Warriors simply could not figure out how to slow down the Jazz offense.
-Utah closed the first half on a 24-8 run.
+Golden State could not build on that momentum during the second period, though.
+The Warriors simply could not figure out how to slow down the Jazz as they closed the first half on a 24-8 run.
 Conley and Mitchell punctuated the decisive spurt with consecutive 3s, giving the Jazz a 77-47 halftime lead.

 Utah went up 115-75 on a 3-pointer from Jordan Clarkson with 10:05 left.